DIY Seed Paper Favors with Custom Envelope

 STEP 6:

 Let your seed paper dry.
-Drying time will vary depending on how much moisture is in the air.
+Drying time will vary depending on the moisture in the air.
 It took about 24 hours for mine to dry completely.

 Finish by cutting your seed paper into cards.
 If your paper is wavy, bend it slightly to straighten.